 In general, this includes clients, employees, and certain service providers.
-Read on for some tips about when to give business gifts and who you should send them.
+Read on for when to give business gifts and who should get them.

 In the world of business, the timely gesture of gift-giving often stands out as a mark of gratitude and respect.
 Knowing when to present these tokens and to whom can weave a stronger fabric of trust and collaboration.
 Here’s what you need to know about when to give business gifts.